 If you want to read our review for the X80, check here:

 When put side by side, the difference between the Passport 8500 x50 and Passport X80 are not too apparent.
 The latter did not outperform the former by much in some tests.
-However, there were certain things missing, such as capability for bluetooth, which was later remedied with the shift from an S7 to a more recent M4 platform.
+However, certain things were missing, such as the capability for Bluetooth, which was later remedied with the shift from an S7 to a more recent M4 platform.

 But is it still worth cashing out for the 8500 x50?
 We’ll find out shortly.

 The radar detector is not the lightest nor the smallest of Escort’s offerings (official dimensions are pegged at 1.25″x 2.85″ x 5.32″), but that’s okay.
 It is encased in a sleek plastic case that is stylish as it is sturdy.
 Initially, it was offered in either silver or black until the former was phased out.

 Detectors are facing the rear, which is integral in covering the car in all directions.
 Another to see is its convex lens cover, which at the time was not common among Escort equipment.